How it works

 Model weights

-GBT meta-stacker retrained on latest scored GW data
+Retrained on the latest scored gameweek data

 Limitations — no model is perfect